 I used to think this was weird when I started doing it in front of the mirror, but when I see my toddler kissing her reflection in the mirror and calling herself beautiful, I tell myself that we are both adorable LOL and I remind myself that we are a lot happier for doing this.

-I have had numerous moments in my life when my self-motivation is the only support I had and what kept me going in life.
+I have had numerous moments in my life when my self-motivation was the only support I had and what kept me going in life.
 I highly recommend it.
 I’ve also recommended you be part of a sisterhood of supportive moms, but I learned the hard way that sometimes that’s just not an option and you’ve gotta look within.

 Is it easy?
 No, my dear, I never said it was easy.
 Positive thinking is challenging because we’ve been programmed and trained to buy into lies of lack, hopelessness, and doom.
 But given the power of our mind to turn our life into a dream or a nightmare, I would say it is worth it to learn how to think positively and create a better life.

 “You miss 100% of the shots you don’t take”